 Ensure that your parents visit their local doctor on a regular basis:

 Ideally older adults should visit their local GP at least once every six months, in order to receive a checkup.
 As if your parents develop any medical conditions as they age, their doctors will be able to diagnose them as soon as possible and will be able to provide them with the necessary treatment.
 As the sooner medical conditions are diagnosed in elders, the greater chance elders will have of overcoming their medical conditions.
+For example, if your parent’s GP recommends an audiologist appointment, offer to go along to the appointment and be an advocate.
+You could also offer to help your parents find the best hearing aids for their specific needs.

 Ensure that there are enough handrails in your parents’ home: